Th3T3chn0G1t/Genstone/README.md

 ### Prerequisites

-The codebase will only build with `clang`.
-You will also need `make` installed in some form.
+The codebase will only build with `clang`, with some modules being broken prior to `clang-13`.
+This is due to a number of reasons but primarily it allows us to have a consistent idea of what compiler features and extensions are available, and the build interface is consistent.
+By default we try to use `lld` aswell but you can configure the build not to use it via. `toolchain.mk` in `build/` of the project root.
+Additionally you will need `autoconf` installed to build the safeclib submodule.

-### Building
+### Running the Build

 #### Note
-On some versions of macOS, the provided `clang` version does not support some of the features used in `gencalc`.
+On some versions of macOS, the provided `clang` version does not support some of the features used in Genstone.
 To fix this - install the Homebrew version of `clang` with the features enabled using `brew install llvm` and adding a link to `/usr/local/Cellar/llvm/{VERSION}/bin/clang` in your path (with `ln -sf /usr/local/Cellar/llvm/{VERSION}/bin/clang /usr/local/bin/clang-13` or the like).
+Then specify the compiler in `toolchain.mk` or use `OVERRIDE_COMPILER` on the command line.
 Homebrew can be gotten from [brew.sh](https://brew.sh).

 The default configuration should build a sandbox project, so after a fresh clone just run `make`.
 (Configuration may be required for adding additional projects).
 For cleaning the project, `make clean` should remove most artifacts.
-YOU MAY NEED TO RUN TWICE due to the way make processes `$(wildcard)` and `$(shell)` functions.

 The Annex K compat lib (safeclib) takes a *very* long time to build, so a separate clean command is provided `clean_safeclib_real`.